MichaelJCole/Quathers/README.md

 That makes an end-to-end developer story for Quasar + Feathers which is great!

-The challenge is it seems a little brittle and I'm not 100% on the security (the blogs I followed kinda gave up at the end).
-I think Feathers-Vuex is doing most of the heavy lifting on the integration.

 You can see the difference between Quasar/Feathers base installs and the glue code with:

 ```